LSEG-API-Samples/Article.RTSDK.Java.Cpp.DevContainer/README.md

 ## <a id="conclusion"></a>Conclusion and Next Steps

 Docker is an open containerization platform for developing, testing, deploying, and running any software application.
-It helps developers create a consistent development environment without manually maintain dependencies and toolsets for the project.
+It helps developers create a consistent development environment without manually maintaining dependencies and toolsets for the project.
 The VS Code [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension lets developers work with Docker easier by integrating the editor into a Docker container as a full-featured development environment.
-The extension allows developers open any folder inside (or mounted into) a container and take advantage of VS Code rich feature set.
+The extension allows developers to open any folder inside (or mounted into) a container and take advantage of the VS Code rich feature set.

 This example project is just a brief introduction to the Remote - Containers extension.
 Developers can work with [Dockerfile](https://code.visualstudio.com/docs/remote/create-dev-container#_dockerfile) and [Docker Compose](https://code.visualstudio.com/docs/remote/create-dev-container#_use-docker-compose) to build a customized Docker image that match the development requirements, [debugging](https://code.visualstudio.com/docs/remote/containers#_debugging-in-a-container), install various VS Code extensions to use in the Dev Container (via the [GUI](https://code.visualstudio.com/docs/remote/containers#_managing-extensions) or [configuration file](https://code.visualstudio.com/docs/remote/containers#_adding-an-extension-to-devcontainerjson)), [clone Docker container from Git repository](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume), [attach the VS Code to a running container](https://code.visualstudio.com/docs/remote/containers#_attach-to-existing-container), [port forwarding](https://code.visualstudio.com/docs/remote/containers#_always-forwarding-a-port), and much more.
 I highly recommend you check the following VS Code resources fore more details:
 * [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)